 So then you have to ask yourself, how much do I need to make to survive then?

 Let’s call that our breakeven point.

-So if you are only looking to earn what your breakeven point is, well, what’s going to happen in an emergency?
+So if you are only looking to earn your breakeven point, what will happen in an emergency?

 For example, your car breaks down and needs to be fixed.

 To cover things like that, you need some ‘extras’ or money you can put in reserve for a rainy day.